common-workflow-language/user_guide/src/topics/inputs.md

 ### Exclusive Input Parameters with Expressions

-If you use exclusive input parameters combined with expressions, you need to be aware that the `inputs` JavaScript object will contain one of the exclusive input values.
-This means that you might need to use an **or** boolean operator to check which values are present.
+If you use exclusive input parameters and reference them in expressions, you need to be aware that the `inputs` JavaScript object will contain one of the possible, mutually-exclusive input values.
+Because the types of these exclusive values may differ, you may need to check which type is in use when you reference the properties of the `input` object.

 Let's use an example that contains an exclusive `file_format` input parameter that accepts `null` (i.e. no value provided), or any value from an enum.